Mathématique: Chapter 55

 Rush’s beam-down point.

-The LA didn’t have him.
-The LA had never had him.
-A lot could happen in eight weeks or so, but—he’d had a chance.
-A better chance than Young had ever thought possible.
 He was still staring at the screen, thoughts slow with shock, when Carter pressed a flash drive into his hand.

 “Get this to the Orbital Imaging Department,” she said.
 “Right across the hall from the Infrared Spectroscopy Unit.
-It was dark, and the image was blurred, but—I gotta say, that looked a lot like the eastern seaboard of the US.
+It was dark, and the image was blurred, but—I gotta say, that looked a lot like the Eastern Seaboard of the US.
 Somewhere between New York and Portland, maybe?”

-“I know,” Young said.
+“I know,” Young replied.
 “But—this changes things.”

 “It does,” Carter said.
 “It really does.”